 Read the 2019 Winter Newsletter from Fayette Cares.
 This interactive flip book makes it easy to read.

-View Lives Touched by your support through Fayette Cares – January 2018 through December 2018.
+View Lives Touched by your support through Fayette Cares – January 2019 through June 2019.

 Savings Program Creates Financial Stability for Victims Victims trapped in abusive relationships feel powerless under the control of a partner who not only hurts them physically and emotionally but also ruins their credit, restricts access to money, prevents them from having a job, or tightly monitors their spending.
 If you can only think about getting […]

 Strengthening Families and Communities with Stable Housing Palladium Properties, LLC owners Sam and Cindy Marsh proudly pose in front of a newly rehabbed house.
 Once an eye-sore in a blighted community, the husband and wife team gutted the structure and transformed it into more than just a home, into the foundation for a better future. […]